 Since open and library-subscribed educational resources are located throughout the Web, Affordable Learning Georgia has provided the following guides to help you find new OERs and library resources for your courses:

 Affordable Learning Georgia seeks to increase access to a college education through making educational resources more affordable for USG students by supporting Open Educational Resource adoption, adaptation, and creation and use of materials in GALILEO and USG libraries.
 OER textbook replacement has been found to increase both retention and completion rates, and the process of implementing OER has proved transformative for faculty instructors’ teaching and learning practices.

-ALG is collecting Student Success Stories, supporting advocacy, and gathering current research and literature on open educational resources to maximize the impact our projects have on success for USG students.×
+ALG is acknowledging innovative efforts in OER, supporting advocacy, and gathering current research and literature on open educational resources to maximize the impact our projects have on success for USG students.×

 Open licensing enables open educational resources to be freely shared, adapted, and implemented within your courses.
 Learn more about the creation, adaptation, and sharing available through OERs using these pages: